ibexa/documentation-developer/docs/commerce/pim/product_api.md

 !!! tip "Product REST API"

-    To see how to load products using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#product-catalog-create-product-type).
+    To learn how to load products using the REST API, see [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#product-catalog-create-product-type).

 To access products from the PHP API, use the `ProductServiceInterface` to request information, or `LocalProductServiceInterface` to modify products.